mayank888k/Data-Structure/README.md

 # Data-Structure
 Data Structures using C/C++

-In this you get all the necessary programs related to data structures in this is use c/c++
+In this you will get all the necessary programs related to data structures.
+In this is use c/c++.